RileytechLLC/TeamNorms/SingleTeam/change.md

 * Choose to defer decisions over making uninformed decisions
   * Defer to the last responsible moment
 * Plan Daily (or more often)

-# Taking on implementation risk early
-* Timebox an idea
-* Action over Deliberation
-* Pay down the debt now to save later
-* Challenge old ways of working
-* BDD the why